syncfusion-content/typescript-docs/TypeScript/NumericTextbox/getting-started.md

 Using the following steps, you can create a **Typescript** NumericTextbox component.

-## Creating an NumericTextbox in Typescript
+## Creating an NumericTextbox in TypeScript

 You can create a **Typescript** application with the help of the given [Typescript Getting Started Documentation. ](https://help.syncfusion.com/js/typescript)